-- 5.3.2.1 The evidence based approach to EIA involves utilising existing data and information from sufficiently similar or analogous studies to inform baseline understanding and/or impact assessments for a new proposed development.
-In this way, the evidence based approach does not always require new data to be collected, or new modelling studies to be undertaken, in order to characterise the potential impact with sufficient confidence for the purposes of EIA. - 5.3.2.2 Hornsea Three is located within the former Hornsea Zone, for which extensive data and knowledge regarding the baseline environment is already available.
-This data/knowledge has been acquired through zonal studies and from the surveys and characterisations undertaken for Hornsea Project One and Hornsea Project Two.
-There is also detailed existing technical work (including modelling and comprehensive assessments) available from Hornsea Project One, Hornsea Project Two and other publically available desktop data sources (e.g. from other Environmental Statements) that provide a valuable source of evidence to inform the assessment of likely significant environmental effects associated with Hornsea Three.
-It is therefore Hornsea Three's intention to maximise, where possible, the use of these data and assessments, in order to: - do so: - Scope out impacts where there is a clear evidence basis; and - assessment work where appropriate. - 5.3.2.3 It is also important to maximise the use of this existing relevant data and assessments to the extent possible and appropriate to do so, in the context of the offshore wind industry positively responding to government drivers to reduce the cost of offshore wind. - 5.3.2.4 The topic chapters of this PEIR (volume 2: chapters 1 to 10 and volume 3: chapters 1 to 10) identify where the evidence base is being drawn upon to inform the EIA.
-Where relevant, each topic chapter of this PEIR sets out: - the baseline environment for Hornsea Three; - The role of the Hornsea Project One, Hornsea Project Two and zonal datasets, as well as • sufficient, appropriate and contemporaneous) in the Hornsea Three impact assessments; and - Where it is necessary, a description of additional data that will be collected in order to inform the ٠ Hornsea Three impact assessment.
+- 5.3.2.1 The evidence based approach to EIA involves utilising existing data and information from sufficiently similar or analogous studies to inform baseline understanding and/or impact assessments for a proposed development.
+In this way, the evidence based approach does not always require new data to be collected, or new modelling studies to be undertaken, in order to characterise the potential impact with sufficient confidence for the purposes of EIA. - 5.3.2.2 Hornsea Three is located within the former Hornsea Zone, for which extensive data and knowledge regarding the baseline environment are already available.
+These data/this knowledge have been acquired through zonal studies and from the surveys and characterisations undertaken for Hornsea Project One and Hornsea Project Two.
+There is also detailed existing technical work (including modelling and comprehensive assessments) available from Hornsea Project One, Hornsea Project Two and other publicly available desktop data sources (e.g. from other Environmental Statements) that provide a valuable source of evidence to inform the assessment of likely significant environmental effects associated with Hornsea Three.
+Therefore, where possible, Hornsea Three has maximised the use of these data and assessments in order to: - to do so; - Scope out impacts where there is a clear evidence basis; and - assessment work where appropriate. - 5.3.2.3 It is also important to maximise the use of this existing relevant data and assessments to the extent possible and appropriate to do so, in the context of the offshore wind industry positively responding to government drivers to reduce the cost of offshore wind. - Where relevant, each topic chapter of this Environmental Statement (volume 2: chapters 1 to 11 and 5.3.2.4 volume 3: chapters 1 to 10) sets out: - The data that have been obtained, including the role of the current Hornsea Project One, Hornsea baseline environment for Hornsea Three; - The role of the Hornsea Project One, Hornsea Project Two and zonal datasets, as well as publicly appropriate and contemporaneous) in the Hornsea Three impact assessments; and - Hornsea Three impact assessment. - Where applicable, the topic chapters also provide a full justification for the use of the evidence base to 5.3.2.5 inform the EIA.

-Characterise the baseline environment to inform the EIA where data is sufficient and appropriate to publically available desktop data sources (including an explanation as to whether this data is
+Characterise the baseline environment to inform the EIA where data are sufficient and appropriate available desktop data sources (including an explanation as to whether this data is sufficient,